 - Crohn’s disease.

-- Higher risk of sudden infant death.
+- Higher risk of surgical complications

 Conclusion